gabrielhenriquemartins/gabrielhenriquemartins/README.md

 ## Hello there!
 I'm Gabriel, an adventure in this world!

 - 🎓 Graduated in Telecommunication Engineering at UNICAMP (2022)
+- 🛠️ Working as a Software Tester at Infinera since 2023
 - 🛠️ Working as a Software Tester at Padtec since 2021

 <div align="center">